seanWLawrence/portfolio/src/pages/about.md

 ![](/img/sean_lawrence.jpg)

-I'm passionate about building high performance websites and applications.
-By using the latest HTML, CSS and JavaScript technologies on a daily basis, I've cultivated a deep understanding of SEO (Search Engine Optimization), user experience, and design best practices to increase engagement, sales and brand recognition.
+I'm passionate about building high performance websites and applications, using the latest JavaScript technologies like React.js and Node.js.
+Every website that I create focuses on increasing sales and engagement, [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) and a buttery-smooth user experience.

-Whether you're a business, non-profit organization, open source project or blogger, I'd love to learn more about your project and help bring it to life - I'm even happy to offer free advice.
-Let's talk!
+For more information, visit my [resume](/resume).